AdonayTeshome/cc_server/README.md

 # Credit Commons node (server)

 This package provide a REST wrapper around the [Credit Commons node](cc-node).
+Use it if you want a standalone ledger or if your main application is not in PHP.

 ## About this reference implementation
 PHP and Mysql are widely used and trusted over the long term, and the languages in which the developer is most proficient.
 The architecture presented some challenges and the solutions here should be considered provisional.
 The project is published as seven packages: